gkarwchan/hugoblogsource/content/posts/2025_05_19_Jupyter_Notebook_startup.md

     environment:
       - DOTENV=/home/jovyan/.env
     command: start-notebook.sh --NotebookApp.token=''
 ```

+## What about .env file:
-I added a `.env` file that has my API keys for all external services, like gpt, claude ...etc.
+I include a .env file in the root directory to securely store my API keys for services like GPT, Claude, and others.

-# file structure
+### Project Structure
+Your project directory might look something like this:

 ```bash
 my-jupyter-project/